home >> CV

 "The n-Stein Family" pp. 55-67 in Juergen Renn (ed.)
 Revisiting the Foundations of Relativistic Physics: Festschrift in Honor of John Stachel.
 Boston Studies in the Philosophy of Science, Vol. 234.
 Kluwer, 2003.
 Download.

 "General Covariance, Gauge Theories and the Kretschmann Objection," pp. 110-123 in K. Brading and E. Castellani, Symmetries in Physics: Philosophical Reflection.
 Cambridge University Press, 2003.
-Preprint available on philsci-archive
+Final version.
+Preprint available on philsci-archive.
+Or non-inverted pdf.

 "A Material Theory of Induction" Philosophy of Science, 70(October 2003), pp. 647-70.
 Download